ebitimikoroye/DevOps-101/PROJECT 4/README.md

 the command used to install mysql
 - $ sudo apt install mysql-server

 after installing the command used to log into it is
 - $ sudo mysql

 ![rw](images/msedge_IRqIWLZQRW.png)

+Running a security script that comes pre-installed will remove some incure defult settings.first setup a password using this command
+- ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';

+After following the process of instalation, you can test if you are able to log into mysql by running this command, password will be required.
+- $ sudo mysql -p

+After login is successful, its time to logout, to achieve that, run the following command
+- mysql> exit

+## INSTALLING PHP

+PHP will be installed to process codes and generate dynamic content for the web server. two installations will come in handy
+ - PHP-PFM
+ - PHP-MYSQL

+ To run both instalations at once run this command
+ $ sudo apt install php-fpm php-mysql

+After installing both php-pfm and php-mysql, you will then configure nginx to use php processor.

+## CONFIGURING NGINX TO USE PHP PROCESSOR

+We can use NGINX to create server blocks to encapsulate configration details and host more than one domain on a single server.
+By defult, nginx 20.04 has one server block /var/www/html. it is difficult using it to host multiple sites, lets create a drictory structure within www/html.

+To achieve that we will use this command
+ - $ sudo mkdir /var/www/projectLEMP

+next is to assigne ownership of the directory using this command
+ - $ sudo chown -R $USER:$USER /var/www/projectLEMP

+use this command to open a new configration file in NGINX
+ - $ sudo nano /etc/nginx/sites-available/projectLEMP